General Education 2023-2024 Catalog Year

 *Any general education course with an ENC prefix for which ENC 1101 is an immediate prerequisite may be used to satisfy the state communication core.

-†Students will be automatically awarded a Fundamentals of Written Communication digital badge upon completion of ENCX101 or a general education core course for which ENCX101 is a prerequisite with a grade “C” or better.
+†Students will be automatically awarded a Fundamentals of Written Communication digital badge upon earning a "C" or better in ENC 1101 or a general education core course for which ENC 1101 is a prerequisite.

 Mathematics Subject Area – 6 hours (GEMA, GEST Attributes)